jbm950/jbm950.github.io/source/GSoC-Final-Submission.md

 output of the equations of motion generators would be consistent and so code that is written to handle the output of one generator can also handle the output of other generators.
 The final result was the `SymbolicSystem` class and is currently merged into the Sympy repository.
+The PR in the Pydy repository remains open because it contains examples of future uses of `SymbolicSystem` and thus is not ready to be merged but should not be closed either as the examples could be added after `SymbolicSystem` and pydy.system.System have been expanded upon.

 The `SymbolicSystem` class is complete as far as the scope of the summer project is concerned but there are still some steps to fully integrate it into